bpblakely/Analysis-of-Historically-Popular-Songs/README.md

 **This project is for the BGSU Hackathon**

 In more detail, the goal will be to analyze and compare the most popular songs of the past 60 years against each other.
-Using the the top 5 (subject to change) most popular songs of a year to be the sample for the respective year.
+Using the the top 100 most popular songs of a year to be the sample for the respective year.
 Hopefully this project will show some interesting trends in the progression of music.

 **Hackathon Results**